zushicat/covid-19-data-crawler/README.md

 - Landkreis

 ### 2 Stadt Köln (Northrhine-Westphalia, Germany)
-Scrape datatable of the overview page: https://www.stadt-koeln.de/leben-in-koeln/gesundheit/infektionsschutz/corona-virus/corona-virus-anzahl-der-bestaetigten-faelle-koeln
+Scrape datatable of the overview page:
+https://www.stadt-koeln.de/leben-in-koeln/gesundheit/infektionsschutz/corona-virus/corona-virus-anzahl-der-bestaetigten-faelle-koeln

 ### 3 News outlets
 Zeit Online (ZON), Berliner Morgenpost

 #### a - The API by jgehrcke
-Numbers on state level (which I additionally accumulated to national level) For details, see: https://github.com/jgehrcke/covid-19-germany-gae
+Numbers on state level (which I additionally accumulated to national level)
+For details, see: https://github.com/jgehrcke/covid-19-germany-gae

 #### b - ZON
 ZON now additionally delivers international and community level data (see comments with JSON links in /get_latest_case_data/_get_ZON_data.py) which I both request.

-**All data is enriched with additional data (ISO state/country codes and information about population numbers/density).**

 ## Usage
 If you like to request the data yourself, just call request_data.py.
 Csv files are then saved in a directory named by date of request.
+**All data is enriched with additional data (ISO state/country codes and information about population numbers/density).**

+Otherwise just get the csv files in directory of latest date.

 - 1
   - communities_germany_rki